TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-20.md

-## Strong number
+## Automorphic number

-**Problem Statement**
+**Problem statement**

-- Given a positive integer input, check whether the entered number is a strong number or not.
+- Given an integer input, determine whether it is an automorphic number or not.

 **Notes/ Formula**

-- For a number to be a strong number, the sum of factorial of each digit of the number should equal to the number itself.
-- Example: 145 = 1! + 4! + 5!
+- A Number that when squared ends with the number itself is known as the Automorphic Number.

-**Test Cases**
+**Test case**

 ```
+Input: 5
+Ouput: Yes

-Input: 145
+Input: 4
-Output: Strong number
+Output: No

-Input: 444
-Output: Not a strong number

-Input: 2
+Input: 6
-Output: Strong number
+Output: Yes
 ```

 **Solution**